nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221009162948/README.md

 - highlight with `V%`
 - move with my cool visual mode bind for moving lines
   - visual mode is good for something

+- open markdown links' document in tabs - good for workflow?

 ` zet/20221009162948/README.md `

 # Related